jina-ai/jina/docs/how-to/kubernetes.md

 In Kubernetes, you can update your Executors by patching the deployment corresponding to your Executor.

-For instance, in the example above, we may want to change the `batch_size` parameter of the CLIPEncoder.
+For instance, in the example above, we may want to change set a `batch_size` parameter for the CLIPEncoder.

 To do this, change the content of the Deployment inside the `executor.yml` dumped by `.to_kubernetes_yaml`.

-You need to update the `arguments` passed to the `container` inside the `Deployment` as follows:
+You need to add `--uses_with` and pass the batch size argument to it.
+This will be passed to the container inside the Deployment:

 ```yaml
     spec: